Back to Municipal Infrastructure & Utilities Engineering

 TR-07309 & TR 08313R

-Sabra, Wang & Associates, Inc. (SWA) designed City Conduit system as follows:
+Sabra & Associates, Inc. (SAI) designed City Conduit system as follows:

 Phase 1C – SWA created the design and construction contract documents for 850-linear feet 5-inch x 4-way and 4-inch x 4-way City Conduit Ductbank in Ashland Avenue, from North Broadway to Wolfe Street including connections to 4-City Conduit Electric Manholes and existing City Ductbank.
 The Project included relocation of four BGE Electric Poles in Alley A-21 with co-mounted overhead Electric and Telecommunication Cables, and replacement of existing Electrical Manhole (EMH) 110 in Ashland Ave and new EMH 110A in Alley A-21 to provide underground Electric Power and Telecommunication Services in 6-inch x 8-way and 4-inch x 4-way City Conduit Ductbanks, respectively, for the proposed 5-story Maryland Public Health Laboratory, and adjacent multi-story Parking Garage.